-We will securely pass identity and financial information about prospective tenants to our referencing agency, Rent4Sure Ltd. Our referencing agency will access your credit records held with a credit referencing agency as part of the referencing process.
-Our referencing agency will also use identity information, banking, employment, and past residence information to obtain references from previous landlords, banks, or employers as to the suitability of a prospective tenant for a property and their ability to afford the rent.
-This may include telling those organisations or individuals the rent that the proposed tenancy is being marketed at.
-Our referencing agency may process parts of your credit records and other data they obtain to process your data automatically to produce a score which will determine whether or not you will be offered a tenancy.
+We will securely pass identity and financial information about prospective tenants to our referencing agencies Rent4Sure Ltd and InsureStreet Limited.
+The referencing agency will access your credit records held with a credit referencing agency as part of the referencing process.
+The referencing agency will also use identity information, banking, employment, and past residence information to obtain references from previous landlords, banks, or employers as to the suitability of a prospective tenant for a property and their ability to afford the rent.
+This may include disclosing to those organisations or individuals the rent that the proposed tenancy is being marketed at.
+The referencing agency may process parts of your credit records and other data they obtain to process your data automatically to produce a score which will determine whether or not you will be offered a tenancy.
 This is to protect the legitimate interests of our clients in having tenants who will not misuse their property and will pay the rent on time.
 If you refuse to give us this information or seek to try to prevent us making use of it then we will not be able to offer you a tenancy.

 We will pass identity information of new tenants to utility providers and local authority tax collection agencies to allow utility and tax accounts to be placed in the correct names to protect the legitimate interests of our clients.

-We will pass property details and with consent contact details to third party contractors to prepare photographs, floor plans and Energy Performance Certificates (EPC) for marketing purposes.
-We will place details of properties on our own and other websites and in the press to for marketing and letting purposes.
+We will pass property details and with consent, contact details to third party contractors to prepare photographs, floor plans and Energy Performance Certificates (EPC) for marketing purposes.
+We will place details of properties on our own and other websites as well as in the press to for marketing purposes.

 We will pass personal contact information of tenants and property details to our approved contractors to allow our clients to fulfil their contractual obligation to organise tenancies and maintain tenanted property and to meet their legitimate interest in protecting their property.
 We will take steps to require maintenance contractors to comply with their data protection obligations.

-We will use Microsoft Ireland Operations Ltd and Brief Your Market Ltd to process email communications and to store data.
+We will use Microsoft Ireland Operations Ltd to process email communications and to store data.
 They process data within the EU and we have a contract with them to protect data privacy.
-Our IT services are provided by Edgecoms Ltd and they may have occasional access to personal data that we hold.
+Our IT services are provided by Midland Communications Co.
+Ltd and they may have occasional access to personal data that we hold.
 We have a contract with them to protect data privacy.
 Our business is run using management software provided by Reapit Ltd. They may have occasional access to data for maintenance and trouble-shooting purposes and process data using a cloud-based system within the EU.
 We have a contract with them to protect data privacy.

 Where we have been given your consent to use your data for marketing purposes we will only do so to the extent that your consent was given and only to the organisations or categories of organisations we identified when seeking that consent.